 With your smart home devices all updated and your naming schemes tidied up, open the Alexa app on your smartphone and tap the menu icon in the upper left corner.

-Toward the bottom of the slide-out side menu, select “Settings”.
+In the slide-out side menu, select “Smart Home”.

-Within the Connected Home screen there are two sections: “groups” and “devices”.
-Scroll down until you see the devices section, as seen in the screenshot above, and tap the “Discover devices” link.
-The app will automatically scan your network for any connected smart home devices and/or hubs and prompts you to perform any actions necessary to grant Alexa access to them.
+The app will begin scanning your network for any connected smarthome devices.
 In the case of the Philips Hue system, any application or device that wants access to the Hue bridge requires you do go tap the physical button on the Hue bridge in order to authorize it.
-Some other smart hubs will not require any physical step, though.
+Some other smarthome products will not require any physical step, though.

-Once you’ve followed the prompts (in our case we simply tapped the button on the Hue bridge to continue) you’ll see a readout of all the available smart home devices, like so:
+Once you’ve followed the prompts (in our case we simply tapped the button on the Hue bridge to continue) you’ll see a readout of all the available smart home devices.

 Remember earlier in the tutorial when we encouraged you to name your smart home devices as well?
 This is a perfect example of why you want to do that.
 Bedrooms bulbs?
-Attic bedroom bulbs?
-Very clear where those are.
-Wink 1 bulb?
+Living room bulbs?
+It’s very clear where those are.
+Hue Bulb 4?
 We have no idea where that one is and we’ll need to go poke around to find out.

 If you have some pressing reason to keep Alexa from controlling a discovered device, now is the time to tap “Forget” to remove it from the Alexa system.
 Otherwise, just review the list and make sure all the devices you expected to make an appearance did so.
-Once you’ve reviewed the list, scroll to the bottom and click “Save” to confirm it.
+If something didn’t appear, it’s likely that you need to install the Skill for it instead.

 Group Your Devices Together